FogSecurity/aws-data-perimeter-iam/README.md

 Interesting Notes:
 * Timestream Update Database only updates encryption settings: https://docs.aws.amazon.com/timestream/latest/developerguide/API_UpdateDatabase.html
+* PII Entities Detection Job in Comprehend does not have the ability to specify Volume KMS Key ID.

 ## AWS Resources that cannot have encryption updated directly (only on creation)